Robert Polet: Gucci

 In October following his hiring, he detailed his plans for Gucci in front of hundreds of the top PPR executives in Lisbon.
 He talked about reorganizing the structure of the company, doubling its size, and increasing profit margins.
 Per his family-oriented character, when the floor was opened to questions, Polet apologized and left for the airport to catch his daughter's birthday.
 At this time, skepticism still clouded his hiring and many executives were left disappointed.

 He employed his hands-off management philosophies at Gucci and let the designers do their job without executive interference.
 He also employed some strategies more specific to the situation.
 Prior to his hiring, Gucci let Tom Ford, the principal designer that turned the Gucci line around, go along with the previous CEO.
 However, Polet stressed that the Gucci brands should be the primary focus instead of the designer since the brand can far outlive the designer.
-The designer was to serve the brand and not the other way around.
 He also moved to assign a business manager and creative manager to each line under Gucci, which allowed more freedom per product line.

 Three years later, Gucci's sales and profits grew even faster than Polet's ambitious plans outlined at the convention in Lisbon.
 All of its lines which were previously losing money became profitable except for Yves Saint Laurent though its losses have been cut by two thirds.
 The operating profit margin went from 10% to 16% within the three years.
 PPR's stock which fell on the news of Polet's hiring, rose 50% since until 2008.